The monodromy groups of lisse sheaves and overconvergent $F$-isocrystals: Coefficient objects

-\begin{proof} By extending the field of scalars of $\calE_0$ and taking semi-simplification, we reduce to the case when $\calE_0$ is absolutely irreducible.
-By Corollary~\ref{algebraic-are-rational-corollary}, the coefficient object $\calE_0$ is $E$-rational.
-Thus, thanks to Corollary \ref{rank-1-finite-order:c}, after possibly enlarging $E$ there exists $a\in E^{\times}$ such that $\calE_0$ is isomorphic to $\calF_0^{(a)}$, where $\calF_0$ is an $E$-rational coefficient object with finite order determinant.
-When $\ell\neq p$, thanks to Theorem~\ref{weak-companions-smooth-theorem} and \cite[Main Theorem, page 3]{Chin1}, after possibly enlarging $E$ again, the lisse sheaf $\calF_0$ sits in an $E$-compatible system.
+\begin{proof} It is enough to prove the statement when $\calE_0$ is irreducible.
+Thanks to Corollary \ref{rank-1-finite-order:c}, $\calE_0$ is isomorphic to $\calF_0^{(a)}$ with $a$ an algebraic number and $\calF_0$ irreducible with finite order determinant.
+By Theorem \ref{Deligne-conjecture-general-theorem}, the coefficient object $\calF_0$ is $E$-rational for some number field $E$.
+After extending $E$, we may assume that $a\in E$.
+If $\ell\neq p$, thanks to Theorem~\ref{weak-companions-smooth-theorem} and \cite[Main Theorem, page 3]{Chin1}, after possibly enlarging $E$ again, the lisse sheaf $\calF_0$ sits in an $E$-compatible system.
 By twisting all the components by $a$, the same holds true for $\calE_0$.
-When $\ell=p$, thanks to Theorem~\ref{weak-companions-smooth-theorem}, $\calE_0$ is $E$-compatible with some lisse sheaf $\calV_0$.
+If $\ell=p$, thanks to Theorem~\ref{weak-companions-smooth-theorem}, the coefficient object $\calE_0$ admits an $E$-compatible lisse sheaf $\calV_0$.
 The result then follows from the previous case.

 When $X_0$ is a curve, we obtain the stronger result thanks to the existence of $p$-adic companions provided by Theorem \ref{Langlands-theorem}.
-After possibly replacing $E$ with a finite extension, we may add to the compatible system previously constructed $\lambda$-components, for every place $\lambda$ which divides $p$.
+After possibly replacing $E$ with a finite extension, we may add to the compatible system previously constructed $\lambda$-components for every place $\lambda$ which divides $p$.
 Here we do not need a new finiteness result for overconvergent $F$-isocrystals, namely a $p$-adic analogue of Chin's theorem, because the set of places we are adding is finite.

 \end{proof} \begin{rema} Even if a coefficient object $\calE_0$ is $E$-rational for some number field $E$, it could be still necessary to enlarge $E$ to obtain the $E$-compatible system $\underline{\calE_0}$.
-For example, let $Q_8$ be the quaternion group and let $X_0$ be a connected smooth variety that admits a Galois cover with Galois group $Q_8$.
+For example, let $Q_8$ be the quaternion group and let $X_0$ be a smooth connected variety which admits a Galois cover with Galois group $Q_8$.
 Let $\mathbb{H}$ be the natural four-dimensional $\Q$-linear representation of $Q_8$ on the algebra of Hamilton's quaternions.